Rob Halford: Other activities

 Halford made an appearance in the 2002 film Spun where he played an employee at a sex shop.
+Halford had previously worked as a manager at an adult movie theatre prior to joining Judas Priest.

 In 2006, Halford split with Sanctuary Records and founded Metal God Entertainment to produce and licence any future material.
 All Fight and Halford material were released in remastered format, which also includes DVDs from both bands.

 Halford provided voice-over for the characters General Lionwhyte and the leader of the Fire Barons on the 2009 video game Brütal Legend.
 The Baron's appearance and personality are based on Halford.

 Halford developed the clothing line Metal God Apparel with plans to develop retail sales through 2010.

 Halford had a brief cameo in a 2010 commercial for Virgin Mobile, where he appeared as a priest.

 In 2019, Halford was working on an autobiography.
 The autobiography, titled Confess, was originally announced to be published in October 2020, but received its official date for 29 September 2020 via Hachette Books.
 In August 2020, Halford confirmed that he had completed an audiobook version of the publication, to be made available at the same time as the physical release.

 Halford has appeared as himself, representing the character Kevin's conscience, in the 2022 American teen comedy-drama Metal Lords.

 Personal life

 Hobbies

 Halford divides his time between homes in the United States and his home town of Walsall.
+He is a supporter of the Phoenix Suns of the NBA and the Arizona Cardinals of the NFL.
+Halford enjoys listening to metal and rock acts such as Dio and Queen along with classical music.

 Halford owns a 1970s Aston Martin DBS, a Chevrolet Corvette, and a Mercury Cougar.
 He did not get a driving licence until the age of 38.
 In 2010, he said that his main car was a 2006 Cadillac DTS.

-In May 2021, Halford was made a Kentucky Colonel by Governor Andy Beshear.
+In May 2021, Halford was made a Kentucky Colonel by Andy Beshear.